About The Author and Site, Guest Posts and Advertising

 *** No links back to purely commercial or selling sites.
 I am serious about this.
 I will not accept posts that link back to credit card, pay day loans or other “sales” sites.
 Please don’t waste my or your own time by sending me these SEO focused articles.

-If you are interested, then email me your original guest post at andy@[this domain].com - Please send articles as a word document or in html (.txt file preferred).
+If you are interested, then email me your original guest post at admin@[this domain].com - Please send articles as a word document or in html.

 T&C’s for article submissions - I retain full editorial and approval rights, including removing and/or substituting links.
 I may also put in some related advertising of my own.
 Articles should stay away from direct product promotion and blatant advertising.
 However I may insert ads into guest or paid posts at my discretion.
 All articles will remain the property of this site and may not be re-published for a period of at least 12 months without permission.
 After 24 months, attribution links may be removed.